 This program offers five half-day creative dramatics classes for students for students from 4 years of age through those entering 2nd grade in Fall 2017.
 Children will have a blast playing theater games to learn collaborative performance skills and group dynamics.
 They will explore ways to use their voices and bodies as tools for storytelling working with simple stories and poetry.
 Students will also have a basic introduction to Shakespeare

-Tuesday, July 7th – Sunday, July 26th, 2015 Shakespeare for Young Designers offers an opportunity for students who have completed 6th through 12th grade in Spring 2015 to explore scenic and costume design and production strategies in the context of Shakespearean text.
+Tuesday, July 5th – Sunday, July 24th, 2016 Shakespeare for Young Designers offers an opportunity for students who have completed 6th through 12th grade in Spring 2016 to explore scenic and costume design and production strategies in the context of Shakespearean text.
 This program incorporates elements of the professional design process, giving students the opportunity to create their own text-based design.
 The program culminates with a presentation of students’ designs.
-New to
+New

 Photo: Sonnet Contest organizer Ted Haaland with Winona Poet Laureates past and present Ken McCollough and Emilio DeGrazia, Youth Winner Raelynn C. Peter and GRSF Artistic Director Doug Scholz-Carlson Top Winners Quasimodo – John McBride Incomplete – Ruth Asch Editor – Michael W. Fleming Winona Area Winners Day (Housesitting Sonnet) – James S. McCormick After Theodore Roethke’s “The Waking” – Scott F. Lowery The First Vultures of Spring – Mark